behavure/behavure-docs/src/content/docs/edge_iq/start/01-core-concepts.md

 ## Workers

-Workers instantiate the runtime for each Job and performs any necessary orchestration and coordination.
+Workers instantiate the runtime for each Job and perform any necessary orchestration and coordination.
 In a distributed Edge IQ deployment, multiple Workers can run in parallel to handle multiple Jobs or increased data volume.

 ### How Workers Operate